 After her husband died in 1968, Ruth became a founder member of the Museum, participating on its Council and taking a supporting role for twenty years.
 When widowed, being invited to join the Museum team gave her enormous pleasure, a much needed new interest and a circle of new friends; it was a huge addition to her long life for which she was always grateful.
 In 1988 when ill health became a problem, she moved to Oxford to be near her daughter, but sadly she died only a few days after moving into St. Luke's nursing home.

 James Gibb described Ruth in an obituary as "great fun", with an infectious sense of humour, and of considerable courage, since late in life she visited her son Paul high in the Andes for several winters.
 She had strong principles, and yet was very tolerant of others' points of view.
-Her work for the Museum is still on display - a large panel "The Siege of Sherborne Castle" features prominently in the Gibb gallery; a frieze in Marsden illustrates Teddy Roe's band through the ages and we also have a large natural history collage she created, currently gracing the wall of the admin office.
+Her work for the Museum is still on display - a large panel "The Siege of Sherborne Castle" features prominently in the Gibb gallery; a frieze in Marsden illustrates Teddy Roe's band through the ages and we also have three large natural history collages in the gallery that now bears her name.
 Several of her paintings and the posters she made for various exhibitions are retained in the reserve collections.

 Explore our site